 Partial dentures are another option, which is used when not all of your teeth need to be removed.
 This is similar to a bridge, but it is not a permanent fixture in your mouth.

 Your dentures may take some time to get used to.
 The flesh colored base of the dentures is placed over your gums.
 Some people say that it feels bulky or that they don’t have enough room for their tongue.
 Other times the dentures might feel loose.
 These feelings will affect the way you eat and talk for a little while.
 Over time, your mouth becomes trained to eat and speak with your dentures, and they begin to feel more and more like your natural teeth.
 They may never feel perfectly comfortable, but it is certainly better than the alternative of not having teeth!

 Bonding and White Fillings +

-The concept of a “filling” is replacing and restoring tooth structure that is damaged due to decay or fracture with a material.
-Several types of filling restorations are available.
-Our doctors will decide which one will work best for your child.
+A filling is performed by replacing and restoring tooth structure that is damaged due to decay or fracture.
+Several types of filling restorations are available, and our doctors will decide which one will work best for the patient.

-- White fillings bond to the tooth; they strengthen the tooth by restoring most of its original shape.
+- White fillings bond to the tooth, strengthening it by restoring most of its original shape.
 Silver amalgams, on the other hand, weaken the teeth and make them more susceptible to breaking.
-Broken teeth can be very expensive to replace; white amalgam can actually save time and money in the long run.
+Broken teeth can be very expensive to replace, meaning white amalgam can actually save time and money in the long run.

-- Hot and cold sensitivity is greatly reduced with composite material compared to the silver/mercury amalgams.
+- Hot and cold sensitivity is greatly reduced with composite material compared to the silver and mercury amalgams.

-- Restorations with composites require less removal of tooth, less structure to place than those with amalgams and especially with new cavities.
+- Restorations with composites require less removal of tooth, and less structure to place than those with amalgams, and especially with new cavities.
 Dramatically smaller holes are needed with a composite.